Info & FAQ

 Kuusamo and North Ostrobothnia have a cold continental climate.
 Winters are long and snowy, with snow covering the ground for about 200 days a year from October to mid-May.
 Summers are usually mild, but it can also get very warm in midsummer.

-The midnight sun period is from June 14 to June 29, but between April 23 and August 21, the nights are bright.
+The midnight sun season is in Kuusamo at 14.
+June – 29.
+June. but between 23.
+April and 21.
+Between August and August, the nights are bright.
 Even though the sun sets at night (except during the midnight sun period), it does not get completely dark even at midnight.
 There is enough light for photography and observation throughout the night!

 • April: Daytime temperatures can be above 0°C, but nighttime temperatures are -10…-20°C. The length of the day is 17 hours.